 In addition to the event-level normalisation, track-level reweighting is applied to correct for any mismodelling in the kinematics of the tracks.
-The track-level reweighting consists of three factors.
-The first track reweighting factor is applied to consider the modelling differences between tracks originating from primary vertices and those that do not, dominantly tracks from pile-up.
-The reweighting factors are process-agnostic and are determined using CR-DT-1$\mu$, having enough events.
+The track-level reweighting consists of three sets of factors which are also obtained by a simultaneous fit later described in Section~\ref{sec:results_CRVR}.
+The first set of track reweighting factors is applied to consider the modelling differences between tracks originating from primary vertices and those that do not, dominantly tracks from pile-up.
+The reweighting factors are process-independent and are determined using CR-DT-1$\mu$, having enough events.
 CR-DT-1$\mu$ is categorised into two regions by $|z_{0}\sin\theta|$: a region with $|z_{0}\sin\theta|<0.1~\textrm{mm}$ dominated by tracks associated with the primary collision and a region with $|z_{0}\sin\theta|>0.5~\textrm{mm}$ dominated by pile-up tracks.
 The factors are binned in track \pt and are only applied to tracks with $\pt<3.2~\GeV$, where such mismodelling is prominent.
-The obtained first reweighting factors range in $1\textrm{--}1.4$ with relative uncertainties below 4\%.
+The obtained first set of reweighting factors ranges in $1\textrm{--}1.4$ with a relative uncertainty below 4\%.
 The validity of these factors for different processes is confirmed in other CRs, such as CR-DT-1$e$ and CR-DT-lowMET.

-The second reweighting factor corrects for the mismodelling of the track isolation variable, resulting in fewer isolated tracks in data.
-Similarly to the first factors, these factors are obtained in CR-DT-1$\mu$ categorised into two regions using the same $|z_{0}\sin\theta|$ requirements and are applied to the variables separately.
-The factors are binned in $\pt^{\textrm{cone40}}$ and their obtained values are in the range of $0.8\textrm{--}1.1$ with relative uncertainties below 3\%.
-The validity of these factors has also been confirmed in other CRs to ensure process independency.
+The second set of reweighting factors corrects for the mismodelling of the track isolation variable, resulting in fewer isolated tracks in data.
+Similarly to the first set, this set of factors is obtained in CR-DT-1$\mu$ categorised into two regions using the same $|z_{0}\sin\theta|$ requirements and is applied separately.
+The factors are binned in $\pt^{\textrm{cone40}}$ and their obtained values are in the range of $0.8\textrm{--}1.1$ with a relative uncertainty below 3\%.
+The validity of these factors has also been confirmed in other CRs to ensure process independence.